alexanderkoller/pergamon/src/bibtypst-styles.typ

   "thesis": driver-thesis
 )

-/// Generates a reference formatter using the specified options.
+/// The standard reference style.
+It is modeled after the standard
+/// bibliography style of #biblatex.
+///
+/// A call to `format-reference` takes a number of options as argument
+/// and returns a function that will take
+/// arguments `index`, `reference`, and `eval-mode` and return a rendered reference.
+/// This function is suitable as an argument to the `format-reference` parameter
+/// of `print-bibliography`, and will control how the references in this
-/// References are formatted essentially as in the standard BibLaTeX.
+/// bibliography are rendered.
+See the documentation of `print-bibliography`
+/// for a more detailed specification of the `format-reference` function in general.
+///
+/// Most of the options of `format-reference` have sensible default values.
+/// The one exception is the mandatory named argument `reference-label`,
+/// which you obtain from your citation style.
 #let format-reference(
-    /// Generates a label to be printed in the first column of the bibliography.
-    /// This is useful e.g. for use with the alphabetic and numeric citation style.
-    /// By default, the function returns constant `none`, indicating that there
-    /// should be no label.
+    /// The reference labeler that should be used for this bibliography;
+    /// see @sec:custom-styles for a detailed explanation.
     ///
-    /// This function typically comes from a predefined style (e.g.
+    /// The reference labeler typically comes from a citation style (e.g.
-    /// authoryear, numeric, alphabetic), or you can define your own.
+    /// _authoryear_, _numeric_, _alphabetic_).
     ///
+    /// Unlike the other parameters of `format-reference`, you _must_ pass
+    /// a meaningful argument for this parameter.
+If you leave it at the default
+    /// value of `none`, Typst will not even show you a proper error message;
+    /// it will just say "warning: layout did not converge within 5 attempts".
+    ///
     /// -> function
-    reference-label: (index, reference) => none,
+    reference-label: none,

     /// Selectively highlights certain bibliography entries.
 The parameter
     /// is a function that is applied at the final stage of the rendering process,
     /// where the whole rest of the entry has already been rendered.
 This is
     /// an opportunity to e.g. mark certain entries in the bibliography by
     /// boldfacing them or prepending them with a marker symbol.
+See
+    /// @sec:highlighting for an example.
     ///
     /// The highlighting function accepts arguments `rendered-reference`
     /// (`str` or `content` representing the reference as it is printed),